Barbells vs Machines: What’s Better for Strength?

 The best training implements not only meet you where you are on day 1 but allow you to load the movement at a rate appropriate for you and your level of training advancement.
 You can train with 37lbs or 637lbs – dumbbells can’t even do that.

 The only problem with barbells is that there are not enough people out there teaching trainees how to use them correctly or advocating their use.
 That is changing.
-Starting Strength and Starting Strength Online Coaching have started an entire movement of educating everyone about barbells, making them no longer just for powerlifters or bodybuilders.
+Barbell Logic Online Coaching have started an entire movement of educating everyone about barbells, making them no longer just for powerlifters or bodybuilders.

 Sure, there is a learning curve to barbell training.
 But, unlike a machine-based program, you won’t waste a single minute of training learning and training with barbells.